 Ho Chi Minh City, Vietnam (Approx $25/day)

 Ho Chi Minh City pulses with energy, and it’s a feast for budget travelers.
 From banh mi to rooftop cafes, prices stay low.
-Explore French architecture, museums, and bustling markets for a few dollars.
+Explore French architecture, museums, and bustling markets for a few dollars—or book a guided tour in Ho Chi Minh City to dive deeper into the city’s history and hidden gems.
 Vinasun and Grab make getting around easy and affordable.
 This vibrant city is one of Vietnam’s most dynamic and inexpensive places to travel.

 Tip: Use Grab for reliable, cheap rides instead of haggling with taxis.